What is CBD?

 Hemp is a natural purifier.
 The plant captures carbon dioxide from the atmosphere and makes the air cleaner.
 Hemp also plays an important role in crop rotation.
 Despite it being an annual crop, the hemp roots reach deep down into the soil.
 Holding the soil together, reducing erosion, and loosening the soil, allowing for more delicate plants to grow in the future.

-In addition Hemp also:
+In addition outdoor growth of Hemp also:

 Uses less energy than the glasshouse/growhouse option.
 Hemp captures carbon from the air and puts it back into the ground using its root system.
 Hemp is also a favourite plant for the wonderful butterflies and other insects, especially as a natural and pesticide free feeding and pollinating option!